sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

 * By default a mock can accept any arguments so its very flexible by default
 * Mock drift can occure when you are mocking changes and test doesnot.
 * Mock drift can be cured using autospec
+* why?
+  * Misspellings
+  * Adding / removing parameters and forgetting to change
+  * changing a method name during refactoring & forgetting to change